-Kali Linux, by Offensive Security recently released their new version of penetration testing platform Kali Linux v2017.3 with some new features.
-Also Microsoft released their most advanced final version of Windows Operating System, Windows 10.
+Kali Linux, by Offensive Security recently released its new version of penetration testing platform Kali Linux v2021.1 with some new features.
+Also, Microsoft released its most advanced final version of the Windows Operating System, Windows 10.

-So how it will be when these two killer badass OSs come in same device.
-In this article we are going to guide you how to dual boot Kali Linux v2017.3 with Microsoft Windows 10.
-Dual boot means running two separate OS in same HDD.
+So how it will be when these two killer badass OSs come in the same device.
+In this article, we are going to guide you on how to dual boot Kali Linux v2021.1 with Microsoft Windows 10.
+Dual boot means running two separate OS in the same HDD.

 If you are not a fan of Windows 10, then don’t worry — with this tutorial you can also dual boot Kali Linux with Windows 7/8/8.1.

 Before starting tutorial checkout — 5 things to do before dual booting Linux with Windows

 - 1 Dual Boot Kali Linux v2021.1 With Windows 10:

 - 1.6 Step 6: